lbeverly/docs/windows.md

 3. Connects to the ScaleFT broker (over the SSH tunnels, if applicable) and authenticates using the short-lived certificate provided by the platform.
 The client also authenticates the server's host certificate against one provided by the platform to defend against man-in-the-middle attacks.
+4. The Client requests access to the user account on the server.
+At this point the Broker requests that the Agent activate the user account.
-4. Negotiates a proxied RDP connection via the Broker.
+5. Negotiates a proxied RDP connection via the Broker.
 The client is then able to start a TCP server on a random port on the client, which is proxied through the broker to the RDP service on the server.
-5. The client writes an RDP connection file containing the connection info, including the random local port on which the client is now listening.
+6. The client writes an RDP connection file containing the connection info, including the random local port on which the client is now listening.
 It then opens the Windows Terminal Services client with this configuration.

 The RDP Client connects to the local TCP port and is forwarded to the RDP service on the server.
 The RDP server is able to automatically authenticate as the user without any further prompting.

+When the user logs out, `sftd` will automatically disable their account.

 ## Configuration